Providers

 Example

-{ "$schema": "https://opencode.ai/config.json", "provider": { "myprovider": { "npm": "@ai-sdk/openai-compatible", "name": "My AI ProviderDisplay Name", "options": { "baseURL": "https://api.myprovider.com/v1", "apiKey": "{env:ANTHROPIC_API_KEY}", "headers": { "Authorization": "Bearer custom-token" } }, "models": { "my-model-name": { "name": "My Model Display Name" } } } }}We are setting the apiKey using the env variable syntax, learn more.
+{ "$schema": "https://opencode.ai/config.json", "provider": { "myprovider": { "npm": "@ai-sdk/openai-compatible", "name": "My AI ProviderDisplay Name", "options": { "baseURL": "https://api.myprovider.com/v1", "apiKey": "{env:ANTHROPIC_API_KEY}", "headers": { "Authorization": "Bearer custom-token" } }, "models": { "my-model-name": { "name": "My Model Display Name", "limit": { "context": 200000, "output": 65536 } } } } }}Configuration details:

 Troubleshooting